CMPSC-310-AI-Spring2023/love-box/writing/report.md

 For the software part, coding is an inevitable challenge where I have to learn the Arduino board from scratch.
 Also, the communication between software and hardware replies on physics and engineering knowledge, which is what I am lack of.

+Also, another challenge is adaptivity.
+I didn't get some material like spring as I planned so I had a hard time to find a decent way to make the jack working and popping out in an appropriate way.
+Finally, I found the cardboard did a good job on it.
+Also, instead of popping out, the jack shows up by flipping the cardboard.

 ## Ethical Benefits and Implications